MojoliciousDotIO/mojolicious.io/blog/2017/12/22/day-22-how-to-build-a-public-rest-api/index.markdown

 * `parameters` and `responses` contains a description of the acceptable input and output.

+While this article will not talk further about how to make a `Mojolicious::Lite` web app, the key to getting your routes recognised are to make them have the right path (in this case, `/echo` - it will get moved by the plugin under `/api`) and the right `name` (the third parameter to eg `get`) to match either the `x-mojo-name` or `operationId`.

 ## How to use the specification in your Mojolicious application

 The example application will use the specification above to generate routes